Abraxane Side Effects

 Applies to paclitaxel protein-bound: intravenous powder for suspension

-Along with its needed effects, paclitaxel protein-bound (the active ingredient contained in Abraxane) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by paclitaxel protein-bound (the active ingredient contained in Abraxane).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking paclitaxel protein-bound:More common
+If any of the following side effects occur while taking paclitaxel protein-bound, check with your doctor or nurse immediately:More common

 - Black, tarry stools